 - Medication: Steroids like Methylprednisolone can help reduce swelling in the spinal cord.
 Too much swelling can block blood flow, which causes spinal shock.

 Following an SCI, your spinal cord is extremely vulnerable.
 The idea behind these stabilization techniques is to prevent your injury from worsening.

 The most promising form of electrical stimulation for spinal cord injury treatment is epidural stimulation.

-Essentially, it’s when a surgeon implants an electrical stimulator into the lumbar region of your spine that sends electric currents down your spinal cord, below the site of injury.
+A surgeon must implant an electrical stimulator into the lumbar region of the spine that sends electric currents down the spinal cord, below the site of injury.

-The theory behind this is that the electrical currents mimic brain signals and will excite the neurons below your injury to create a new connection to the brain.
+The theory behind this spinal cord injury treatment is that the electrical currents mimic brain signals and will excite the neurons below the injury to create a new connection to the brain.

 Although the mechanisms have yet to be understood, spinal cord injury patients have been able to move paralyzed limbs as a result of epidural stimulation.

 Additionally, the enforcement of an intensive physical training regimen is necessary to successfully regain motor function.
-Without lots of repetition, your body can’t develop muscle memory.
+Without massed repetition, neurological adaptations in the spinal cord cannot be stimulated.

 3. Stem Cell Therapy

 Stem cell therapy is another extremely promising spinal cord injury treatment in the works.